Willis Forko: Professional

 Forko was selected in the second round, 14th overall, of the 2006 MLS Supplemental Draft by Real Salt Lake.
 He went on to play 38 games for RSL in their first two seasons in Major League Soccer, before leaving the club at the end of the 2007 season.

 Forko signed with the Vancouver Whitecaps of the USL First Division in 2008, but a month after signing with the Whitecaps, it was announced that Forko had been transferred to the Norwegian Premier League side FK Bodø/Glimt.
 He went on to spend two seasons playing in the Tippeligaen, making 60 appearances for the team.

 Forko returned to Vancouver in 2010 with hopes of joining the club in its move to the Major League Soccer in 2011.
-He made his first appearance for the Whitecaps on August 29, 2010 in a 2–2 tie with the Austin Aztex.
+He made his first appearance for the Whitecaps on August 29, 2010, in a 2–2 tie with the Austin Aztex.

-Forko died on 8 November 2021, four days before what would have been his 38th birthday.
+Forko died in Houston on 8 November 2021, four days before what would have been his 38th birthday.